Rounded/styleguides/wordpress.md

 # Wordpress and You

-Wordpress is very confusing, but here are some conventions that everyone must abide by so we don't produce shitty work.
+Wordpress is very confusing, but here are some conventions that everyone must abide by or Brian will break yo' legs.

 ## Filenames and structure
 Do not use underscores in filenames in the wp-content folder.
 It doesn't make any sense and ends up causing a headache when trying to search for files.